mazwat/mazwat.github.io/final-submission-preparation.md

 You are required to submit a number of specific components to complete the assignment.
 They are:

 ### A Repo
 You must submit a **link to a repo** that is fullly documented.
 We expect you to provide a readme.md that explains the function and purpose of the repo.
 You should imagine that the project contained within is going to be **used by a third-party**.
-In which case you should make it clear how to use it and to **recreate** your experience.
+Consequently you should make it clear to this third-party how your project works and how to **recreate** your experience.

 There are some essential elements that should be included **in the repo**: